sunnyrain0827/cs4111proj1/README.md

 As a stylistic touch, we decided to keep the Another file, as well creating 90’s-esque web design.# cs4111proj1 Project 1 Web Front End Option

+Note- the website is sometimes slow in screen mode, when multiple people are accessing it.
+This is not due to our code running slowly

-bootstrap code from internet tutorials and help from Jerome Kafrouni
+Some inspiration from internet tutorials and help from Jerome Kafrouni